nuxtrdev/nuxtr-vscode/README.md

 ### Project directories and files creation

-With just a few clicks or using commands and context menus, you can effortlessly create all the necessary directories and files for your Nuxt.js project, including Vue/TypeScript files, special files like [`.nuxtignore`](https://nuxt.com/docs/guide/directory-structure/nuxtignore), [`.nuxtrc`](https://nuxt.com/docs/api/configuration/nuxt-config) and [`app.config.ts`](https://nuxt.com/docs/guide/directory-structure/app-config).
+With just a few clicks or using commands and context menus, you can effortlessly create all the necessary directories and files for your Nuxt project, including Vue/TypeScript files, special files like [`.nuxtignore`](https://nuxt.com/docs/guide/directory-structure/nuxtignore), [`.nuxtrc`](https://nuxt.com/docs/api/configuration/nuxt-config) and [`app.config.ts`](https://nuxt.com/docs/guide/directory-structure/app-config).
 The flexibility extends to supporting both flat and subdirectory structures.

 You can customize Vue file templates using the following settings: